plasma-disassembler/plasma/README.md

 Reverse
 =======

 Reverse engineering for x86 binaries (elf-format).
-Will generate a more readable code will colored syntax.
+Generate a more readable code (pseudo-C) with colored syntax.

 Warning, the project is still in development, use it at your own risks.